Bipolar Medication Guide

 Dealing with antipsychotic-induced erectile dysfunction

 Sexual and erectile dysfunction is a common side effect of antipsychotic medications, one that often deters bipolar disorder patients from continuing medication.
-However, a recent study has shown that the medication Sildenafil citrate (Viagra) is both safe and effective in the treatment of antipsychotic-induced erectile dysfunction in men.
+However, a 2006 study in Vellore, India concluded that the medication Sildenafil citrate (Viagra) is safe and effective in the treatment of antipsychotic-induced erectile dysfunction in men.

 Mood stabilizers can take up to several weeks to reach their full effect.
 While you’re waiting for the medication to kick in, your doctor may prescribe a benzodiazepine to relieve any symptoms of anxiety, agitation, or insomnia.
 Benzodiazepines are fast-acting sedatives that work within 30 minutes to an hour.
 Because of their high addictive potential, however, benzodiazepines should only be used until your mood stabilizer or antidepressant begins to work.
 Those with a history of substance abuse should be particularly cautious.